EntEth/EEPs/Organizational/EEP12.md

 #Motivation

-To show how that the Boardroom Governance dApp can maintain identity and continue operation even as it allows its smart contract system to be updated.
+To show how that the Boardroom Governance dApp can maintain identity and continue operation even as it allows its smart contract system to be changed but not interrupted.

 #Specification